SergeJohanns/BRIAN/TextToBFOptimisation.md

 ## Multiple passes

 For further optimisation, the earlier idea of a basis integer can be expanded upon by choosing a lower integer and adding it to some cells twice.
-This would allow one basis integer to cover two regions far apart in ASCII-space without needing long adjustment sequences.
+This would allow one basis integer to cover two regions far apart in ASCII-space without needing long adjustment sequences, but would make the idea of blocks obsolete.
+This is the implementation of the current version of the module.